thdoteo/php-app-boilerplate/Readme.md

 # php-framework

-A PHP framework project to start developping apps faster.
+A PHP framework to start developping apps faster.

 ## Usage